ICPRplshelp/ICPRplshelp/README.md

 - [UofT-Exam](https://icprplshelp.github.io/UofT-Exam/) — Schedules UofT exams for you given the courses you're taking (No longer updating as UofT made exam schedules private)
 - [MS Word Pandoc Filters](https://github.com/ICPRplshelp/MS-Word-Pandoc-Filters) — Pandoc Filters built specifically for giving MS Word the same power as Markdown

+- [Extra utility notes](https://github.com/icprplshelp/extra-notes) — Markdown documents I've written on Linux and SSH tools that are easy to forget

 ## Contact

 If you spot an issue in my code, please open an issue.